Kayonga99/Math-Magician/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math Magicians: refactor with hooks
+# Math Magicians: Full Website
 Get started by copying and pasting the following in your terminal:

 - 1